Alone Again (Naturally)

-"Alone Again (Naturally)" is a song by Irish singer-songwriter Gilbert O'Sullivan.
+"Alone Again (Naturally)" (or "Alone Again") is a song by Irish singer-songwriter Gilbert O'Sullivan.
 Recorded in 1971, it became a worldwide hit.
 The song did not originally appear on his 1972 studio album Back to Front, but has been included in reissues (often replacing "Clair").

 The single spent six non-consecutive weeks at number one on Billboard's Hot 100 between late July and early September 1972 in America.
 It ranked number two in the year-end chart and sold over two million copies.

 The song was involved in a notable 1991 court case in which it set a precedent for the music industry that unauthorized sampling of music can constitute copyright infringement.

 Lyrics

 "Alone Again (Naturally)" is a melancholic, introspective ballad.
-In the first verse, the singer contemplates suicide after having been left at the altar; in the second, he wonders if there is a God; finally, he laments the death of his parents.
+In the first verse, the singer contemplates suicide after having been left at the altar; in the second, he wonders why God let bad things happen; finally, he laments the death of his parents.
 O'Sullivan has said the song is not autobiographical: for example, his mother was alive during its composition, and he was not close to his father, who was abusive to his mother and died when the singer was 11 years old.